-Following the development of the domestic longlining in late 1990s, the tuna fleet increased, peaked in 2002 and 2003 and subsequently declined due to poor catch rate and high operations cost.
-During the second half of 2004 and all of 2005 about 12 and 9 of the licensed vessels were actively fishing respectively.
-By the end of 2004, most of the locally based foreign fishing vessels had relocated to other countries.
+Following the development of the domestic longlining in late 1990s, the tuna fleet increased to peak in 2002 and 2003, and has subsequently declined due to poor catch rate and high operations cost.
+During the second half of 2004 and whole of 2005 about 12 and 9 of the licensed vessels were actively fishing respectively.
+By the end of 2004, most of the Locally Based Foreign Fishing Vessels (LBFV) had relocated to other countries.

-Tonga's total annual catch has been fluctuating independent of total number of licensed vessels.
+Total annual catch has been fluctuating in Tonga and independent of total number of licensed vessels.
 An increase in total number of licensed vessels did result in total annual catch increase from late 1990s to 2001.
-However, 2002 and 2003 saw a steady decline when compared to the number of licensed vessels.
-This is explained by a decline in CPUE from 2001 to 2003.
-Due to low CPUE and high operation costs, only some of the licensed vessels were fishing, and others were tied at wharf or went fishing once a month or two, especially during 2003 and 2004.
-Despite the significant decrease in number of fishing vessels from 28 in 2004 to 15 in 2005 and then to 12 in 2006, the total annual catch increased in 2005 and is expected to be higher in 2006.
+However, 2002 and 2003 saw a steady decline when compared to number of licensed vessels.
+This is explained by decline in CPUE from 2001 to 2003.
+Due to low CPUE and high operation cost, only some of the licensed vessels were fishing, and others were tied at wharf or go fishing once a month or two, especially during 2003 and 2004.
+Despite the significant decrease in number of fishing vessels from 28 in 2004 to 15 in 2005 and to the lowest 12 in 2006, the total annual catch increased in 2005 and is expected to be higher in 2006.

 Tonga's albacore is mainly exported to the cannery in Pago Pago.
-The chilled sashimigrade fish are mainly exported to Japan, Los Angeles and Hawai'i.
+The chilled sashimigrade fish are mainly exported to Japan, Los Angeles and Hawaii.
 Bycatch species and small tuna (albacore, yellowfin and bigeye) are sold locally.

-Currently, no research program is being undertaken or planned for the future.
-Statistical data are collected using three different methods: port sampling (70 percent of landing vessels), logsheet (for remainder) and observer.
-The observer program formerly covered the locally based foreign fishing vessels.
-When these vessels relocated to other countries, domestic vessel operators did not welcome their observers, mainly due to the additional costs involved, at a time when fishers were experiencing financial problems due to low catch rate and high operation costs.
-With financial assistance from the observer program of SPC, observers on the domestic vessels were covered.
+Currently, no research program is being undertaken or planned for future.
+Statistical data are collected using three different methods; port sampling (70 percent of landing vessels), log sheet (for remainder) and observer.

+Their observer program formerly covered the locally-based foreign fishing vessels.
+When these vessels relocated to other countries, domestic vessels operators did not welcome their observers, mainly due to the additional costs involved, at a time when fishers were experiencing financial problems due to low catch rate and high operation costs.
+With financial assistance from the observer program of SPC, they managed to cover domestic vessels.

-Tonga has five tuna packing facilities, which all operate under Hazard Analysis and Critical Control Points-certified conditions.
-Two companies are exporting loins and fresh-cut sashimi packets.
-Poor management of the fisheries wharf has been a major concern and the major constraint to most fishing vessel operators.
-Tonga hopes for some kind of bilateral agreement with neighbor countries to allow a free movement of domestic fleets among their EEZs.
+Tonga has five tuna packing facilities which all operate under HACCP-certified conditions.
+Two companies are exporting loins, fresh-cut packed sashimi packets.
+Improvement of the current management of the fisheries wharf is a major concern.
+Poor wharf management has been the major constraint to most fishing vessel operators.

+Tonga is looking forward for some kind of bi-lateral agreement with neighbor countries to allow a free movement of domestic fleets among their EEZs.